Personalizing B2B Automation for Stronger Engagement

 Teams send large campaigns with small tweaks like {FirstName}.

-Buyers spot that instantly.
+Sadly buyers spot that instantly.

-It feels lazy.
-It feels automated.
+It feels lazy, automated.

 And when outreach feels automated, prospects disengage.